-'''

-R1.p.v = R2.p.v;

-R1.p.v = R3.p.v;

-R1.p.i + R2.p.i + R3.p.i = 0;
+Rl.p.v = R2.p.v; Rl.p.v = R3.p.v; Rl.p.i + R2.p.i + R3.p.i = 0;

-'''

 In certain cases, a model library might be built on the assumption that only one connection can be made to each connector.
 There is a built-in function cardinality(c) that returns the number of connections that has been made to a connector c.
 It is also possible to get information about the direction of a connection by using the built-in function direction(c) (provided cardinality(c) == 1).
 For a connection, connect(c1, c2), direction(c1) returns -1 and direction(c2) returns 1.
-An example of the use of cardinality and direction is the bond graph components in the standard Modelica library.
+The cardinality and direction operators can be, e.g., used to build a library of bond graph components.

-4.4 Partial Models and Inheritance
+2.4 Partial Models and Inheritance

 A very important feature in order to build reusable descriptions is to define and reuse partial models.
-Since there are other electrical components with two pins like capacitor and inductor we can define a TwoPin as a base for all of these models.
+Since there are other electrical components with two pins like capacitor and inductor we can define a generic component with one electrical port, model OnePort, having two pins as a base for all of these models.

 '''

-partial model TwoPin
+partial model OnePort

 Pin p, n;

 Voltage v "Voltage drop";

 equation

 v = p.v - n.v;

 p.i + n.i = 0;

 end TwoPin;

 '''